The public often asks about our mental health and substance use programs for British Columbians. Read our most

-We've scaled up opioid agonist treatment in many of our programs, including Correctional Health Services and the Forensic Regional Community Clinics.
+We've scaled up opioid agonist treatment in many of our programs, including Correctional Health Services and the Forensic Psychiatric Regional Clinics.

 community transition teams throughout B.C. to help people with opioid use disorder who have recently been discharged from a correctional facility and are at

 To learn more about our opioid crisis response, contact us.